Ap blethynd History, Family Crest & Coats of Arms

 "At the Survey we see that King William was Lord of this manor (Mileham), but soon after Alan, son of Flaald, obtained it by the gilt of William the Conqueror; also the castle of Oswaldstrey in Shropshire, which belonged to Meredith ap Blethyn, a Welshman or Briton."

 Important Dates for the Ap blethynd family

 This web page shows only a small excerpt of our Ap blethynd research.
-Another 137 words (10 lines of text) covering the years 1273, 1366, 1391, 1524, 1579, 1601, 1627, 1669 and 1579 are included under the topic Early Ap blethynd History in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) covering the years 1273, 1366, 1391, 1524, 1579, 1601, 1627, 1669, 1590, 1579 and 1590 are included under the topic Early Ap blethynd History in all our PDF Extended History products and printed products wherever possible.